-Jana Kramer Reveals Why She Won’t Reveal Names Of Her ‘Flings’ During Her Time On ‘DWTS’
+Jana Kramer Explains Why She Won't Reveal Names Of Her 'Flings' During Her Time On 'DWTS'

 She added that she didn't want her book to focus on who she went on a date with, and she noted that her "flings" ended up hurting her because she never wanted to be in a situation where she was separated from her husband, Mike Caussin.

-Jana and Mike, who separated in 2016, renewed their wedding vows the year after she was on Dancing With the Stars.
+Jana and Mike, who separated in 2016, renewed their wedding vows the year after she was on Dancing with the Stars.

 Jana competed on the 23rd season of DWTS in 2016 and was partnered with Russian dancer Gleb Savchenko.
-Jana and Gleb made headlines during their DWTS partnership for a dance they performed on Latin Night that started out on a bed covered with silk sheets and ended with a steamy shower.
+Jana and Gleb made headlines during their partnership for a dance they performed on Latin Night that started out on a bed covered with silk sheets and ended with a steamy shower.

 The pro dancer was married to choreographer Elena Samadanova at the time, which made the dance especially jaw-dropping.
-Rumors about the DWTS couple’s chemistry swirled, but months later Gleb and his wife announced they were expecting their second child together.
+Rumors about the DWTS couple's chemistry swirled, but months later Gleb and his wife announced they were expecting their second child.

 Gleb and Elena recently announced their split after 14 years together.
 Elena accused her hunky husband of "ongoing infidelity" during their 14-year marriage, and some speculated that he had an affair with his DWTS Season 29 partner, Chrishell Stause, due to their flirty behavior and undeniable chemistry.